AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   @property
   def water_level_height(self):
     """This function determines the height of the water level in the reactor.
-The water level is supposed to be in line with the bottom of the drain pipe and the drain pipe is attached directly to the holding tank, so the water level is equal to the length of the drain pipe subtracted from the total height of the clear PVC pipe that serves as the UASB reactor"""
+The water level is supposed to be in line with the bottom of the drain pipe"""
-    #NOTE: how much "safety" do we want here?
+    #NOTE: how much "safety" do we want here? also, are
     return self.UASB_height

   @property